Ashfield - North

 Ashfield - North's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Ashfield - North, with younger cohorts particularly showing very low prevalence of common health conditions.
-The rate of private health cover is found to be fairly high at approximately 53% of the total population (~6,689 people), compared to 57.3% across Greater Sydney.
+Analysis of health metrics shows strong performance throughout Ashfield - North, with younger cohorts in particular seeing very low prevalence of common health conditions.
+The rate of private health cover is fairly high at approximately 53% of the total population (6,689 people), compared to 57.3% across Greater Sydney.

-The most common medical conditions in the area are mental health issues and asthma, impacting 8.3 and 6.2% of residents respectively, while 74.9% declare themselves completely clear of medical ailments, compared to 77.0% across Greater Sydney.
-As of 14th June 2021, the area has 14.0% of residents aged 65 and over (1,751 people).
-Health outcomes among seniors are above average but require more attention than the broader population.
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.3 and 6.2% of residents respectively.
+Seventy-four point nine percent declared themselves completely clear of medical ailments, compared to 77.0% across Greater Sydney.
+Fourteen point zero percent of residents are aged 65 and over (1,751 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health